esposem/Kernel_Paxos/README.md

 <b> msgpacker</b>: msgpacker is used to pack the message to send, so the message can be read by big and little endian platforms.
 I had to do it manually too, manipulating the integers and checking the `_BIG_ENDIAN` and `_LITTLE_ENDIAN` flags inside the kernel.

 <b> khash</b>: khash uses floating point internally, and the kernel does not like it.
 Therefore I used uthash, that is an hashmap that does not use floating point operations.

+<b>lmdb</b>: libpaxos offers the option to use a db where the values can be saved permanently.
+This is not implemented here, everything is kept in memory.

+In addition to this, there are little changes in the logic:
+- Since the communication is in UDP, the kacceptor must know what is the address of klearners.
+Therefore, when a klearner is started, sends an "hi" to the kacceptor, that saves its ip replies back "ok".
+If a kacceptor does not reply back, the learner keeps sending "hi" to the given address.

+- The kleaner also sends a "del" to the kacceptor when it is being unloaded, so the kacceptor can delete its entry from the known ip addresses.

+- Since the client value sent from the client can is sent in UDP, it can be lost.
+Therefore the client sends the value and waits 1 second for delivering by the learner.
+If in one second the value is not received, it resends the value to the kproposer.
+This is not implemented in kclient.

+- In libpaxos, trim is never called.
+Here, kernel memory is way smaller than the portion used in user space.
+Therefore a trim has to be called periodically, otherwise the application will crash.

+- The maximum packet size in UDP is 65507, as defined in `kernel_udp.h`.
+Bigger packets will be only sent partially.
+The application must care about limiting the data size.

 ## How to run